tiadal/pro-students.de/README.md

 Our services can be divided in two main categories:
 - Consulting/Coaching/Tutoring
 - Computer hardware and software
-For the first category we are expert in following topics:
+<br>For the first category we are expert in following topics:
 - Software management.
 - Software development.
 - IT resources and infrastructure.
 - Business and media law.
 - Database and data analysis.
 - Any topic related to our studies.
-For the second category we offer the following services:
+<br>For the second category we offer the following services:
 - Hardware and software repairing and consultancy
 - IT support and maintenance.
 ### BUYER PERSONA